The Associated Press provided a quote from this latest Bible in which God confronts Adam and Eve after eating the forbidden fruit:

 According to Romans 15:4, all the things written in the Bible were written for our instruction or learning — not for entertainment.
 As such, it requires effort to understand but the effort is worth it.

 While the motive behind “The Voice” may be sincere, its screenplay format — like most scripts based on best-selling books — cannot possibly measure up to the best-selling book of all time.
-Entertaining as it may be, don’t be surprised if people tell you, “Read the complete book.
+Entertaining as it may be, don’t be surprised if people tell you, “Read the inspired book in its entirety.
 The book is better!”